Volkswagen E-Golf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Volkswagen E-Golf are $1,276 a year for full coverage.
-Comprehensive costs on average $258 a year, collision insurance costs $400, and liability is estimated at $460.
-A policy with just liability insurance costs approximately $510 a year, and coverage for high-risk drivers costs around $2,752.
-Teen drivers pay the highest rates at up to $4,882 a year.
+The average insurance rates for a Volkswagen E-Golf are $1,276 a year with full coverage.
+Comprehensive costs on average $258 each year, collision costs $400, and liability is estimated at $460.
+Liability-only coverage costs approximately $510 a year, with high-risk coverage costing around $2,752.
+Teenage drivers cost the most to insure at $4,882 a year or more.

 Average premium for full coverage: $1,276

-Rates are based on $500 physical damage deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all states and E-Golf trim levels.
+Rate estimates include $500 physical damage insurance deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and E-Golf models.

-For a driver around age 40, Volkswagen E-Golf insurance prices range from as low as $510 for minimum levels of liability insurance to a high of $2,752 for a high-risk driver policy.
+For a 40-year-old driver, Volkswagen E-Golf insurance rates go from as low as $510 for a discount liability-only rate to a high rate of $2,752 for high-risk insurance.

-Living in a larger city can make a big difference on car insurance rates.
-Rural areas have a lower frequency of accident claims than larger metro areas.
-The diagram below illustrates the difference between rural and urban areas on car insurance rates.
+Living in a larger city can have significant affects on auto insurance rates.
+Rural areas are shown to have a lower frequency of collision claims than densely populated cities.

-The ranges above show why it is important to get quotes based on a specific location and risk profile, instead of making a decision based on price averages.
+The examples above demonstrate why all drivers should get quotes based on a specific location and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.